marlon19894/Projects/Future Customer Prediction/README.md

 **RESULT:**
 <br>
-The logistic regression model accuracy scores are highest with 36 selected feature.
-Therefore, we will compare the results when using all features vs keeping 36 features.
+The logistic regression model accuracy scores are highest with 15 selected feature.
+Therefore, we will compare the results when using all features vs keeping only 15 features.

 ## 2.4.2 Comparison of Logistic Regression models with different features